Duke Dennis

-Denzel Shaquille "Duke" Dennis (born February 26, 1994) is an American YouTuber, Twitch streamer, social media personality, and member of the content group AMP.
-Dennis is known for his content centered around the game NBA 2K, and live streams.
+Denzel Shaquille Dennis (born February 26, 1994), better known online as Duke Dennis, is an American YouTuber, online streamer, and media personality.
+Dennis is known for his content centered around NBA 2K, live streams, and being a member of the streamer collective, AMP.

 Early life

-Dennis was born on February 26, 1994, in Greenville, South Carolina, United States.
+Dennis was born on February 26, 1994, in Greenville, South Carolina.
 His childhood involved living in various states, including Georgia and Alabama.
 During his high school years, Dennis participated in football and received multiple offers to play at the collegiate level.
 However, he opted to decline these opportunities.

 Following high school, Dennis enlisted in the United States Army in 2013.
 After completing basic training, he was stationed in Germany.
 He fulfilled a four-year contract, concluding his military service in 2017.
 Upon his discharge from the army, Dennis made a deliberate choice to pursue a full-time career in YouTube and content creation.

 Dennis has two younger brothers, who have appeared in several of his videos.
-In late 2021, he demonstrated his support for his family by purchasing a new home for his mother.
+In late 2021, he showed his support for his family by purchasing a new home for his mother.